mobizt/Firebase-ESP32/README.md

 auth.user.password = USER_PASSWORD;

-//Initialize the library with the Firebase authen and config.
+// Initialize the library with the Firebase authen and config.
 Firebase.begin(&config, &auth);

-//Optional, set AP reconnection in setup() Firebase.reconnectWiFi(true);
+// Optional, set AP reconnection in setup() Firebase.reconnectWiFi(true);

-//Optional, set number of error retry Firebase.setMaxRetry(fbdo, 3);
+// Optional, set number of error retry Firebase.setMaxRetry(fbdo, 3);

-//Optional, set number of error resumable queues Firebase.setMaxErrorQueue(fbdo, 30);
+// Optional, set number of error resumable queues Firebase.setMaxErrorQueue(fbdo, 30);

-//Optional, use classic HTTP GET and POST requests.
+// Optional, use classic HTTP GET and POST requests.
-//This option allows get and delete functions (PUT and DELETE HTTP requests) works for
+// This option allows get and delete functions (PUT and DELETE HTTP requests) works for
-//device connected behind the Firewall that allows only GET and POST requests.
+// device connected behind the Firewall that allows only GET and POST requests.
 Firebase.enableClassicRequest(fbdo, true);

-//Optional, set the size of HTTP response buffer
+// Optional, set the size of HTTP response buffer
-//Prevent out of memory for large payload but data may be truncated and can't determine its type. fbdo.setResponseSize(8192); //minimum size is 4096 bytes
+// Prevent out of memory for large payload but data may be truncated and can't determine its type. fbdo.setResponseSize(8192); // minimum size is 4096 bytes
 ```